Louisiana Office of Student Financial Assistance

 Students must achieve the minimum score for one of the four award levels of the TOPS Scholarship*.

-- TOPS Performance Award – 23
+• TOPS Excellence Award – 31

 *Students who are registered as a home study student with the Louisiana Department of Education, out of state high school graduates and out of country high school graduates who meet the other TOPS Initial Eligibility Requirements must have meet the ACT requirements for TOPS Alternate Eligibility.